Education-Numerique/authoring.js/README.md

 Files at the root
 ----------------------

-The only file you may edit is the puke-yak.yaml build descriptor, in case you want to customize the build output directory.
+The only file you may edit is the config.yaml build descriptor, in case you want to customize the build output directory.

-To do so, create a node with your (unix) username and os name (`uname`), and document DEPLOY_ROOT:
+To do so, create a node with your (unix) username and lowercase os name (`uname`), and document paths/deploy:

 ```
-user-YOUR_NAME-box-YOUR_OS:
+config-YOUR_NAME-YOUR_OS:
+    paths:
-    DEPLOY_ROOT: '/some-directory'
+      deploy: '/some-directory'
 ```

 Unless you know "puke" well, there is little to no reason why you should hack any other file at the root.

-The src/bootstrap folder
+The src/miniboot folder
 ----------------------

 Contains the html shell along with very basic style and waiting logo, meant to be visible only: